Alfred Ellis (photographer): Legal cases

 One case, that of Ellis v.
 Ogden (1894), involved Ellis's photographic portrait of the actress Mary Moore.
-She having posed at the invitation of Ellis he had not charged her for the sitting or for the copies of the photographs he gave her.
+Having posed at the invitation of Ellis, he had not charged Moore for the sitting or for the copies of the photographs he gave her.
 However, when one of these was subsequently published in The Ludgate Monthly Ellis sued, stating that he owned the copyright to the photograph as he had given it to Moore as a gift.
-The Court ruled in his favour as the "author" of the work, and, because Moore had not paid for the photograph Ellis retained ownership of it.
+The Court ruled in his favour as the "author" of the work, and, because Moore had not paid for the photograph, Ellis retained ownership of it.